RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 In testing our beta prediction model, we've observed that >70% of Products with at least 1,000 paid subscriptions have 12 month LTV predictions that are >90% accurate.
 Meaning, the Predicted LTV for those subscriptions is within 10% of the true Realized LTV we observed for those subscriptions.

 However, there are also some observable patterns in that testing that influence accuracy:
-1. Yearly products are most reliable, followed by Monthly, and then Weekly.
+1. Yearly products are most reliable, followed by monthly, and then weekly.
 Shorter durations produce greater fluctuation in LTV when measuring long lifetimes.
+Because of this, we recommend waiting **at least 28 days** before relying on long-term predictions for weekly products.
 2. App Store products are generally more reliable than Play Store products.
 3. Products with a higher volume of historical subscriptions have higher reliability.